bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Bayesian Networks and Bayesian Hierarchical Models
 --------------------------------------------------

-We can take the idea of parameters and prior from Equation 1 to multiple levels.
+We can take the idea of parameters and priors from Equation 1 to multiple levels.
 Equation 1 implicitly assumes that there is one "level" of parameters (:math:`\theta`) that we're trying to estimate with prior distributions (:math:`p({\bf \theta})`) attached to them, but there's no reason why you only